 While I'm sure XOS will alter the contents of the microbiome in some way, I don't know what effects this would lead to.
 Would it lead to better health?
 Maybe but until Plexus-gut health studies are published, it's hard to know for sure.
 As mentioned above, eating more veggies and fruits and exercise have also been shown to improve gut health.

 Does It Have Caffeine?

 Plexus Slim is probably pretty low in caffeine.
 The label says it has 2% natural caffeine.
-The caffeine probalby comes from the green coffee bean.
+The caffeine may come from the green coffee bean.

 Is Plexus Slim FDA Approved?

 The Food and Drug Administration does not approve supplements in the US.
-There is a law which regulates supplements (DSHEA) but it's often criticized for a number of reasons.
+There is a law that regulates supplements (DSHEA) but it's often criticized for a number of reasons.

 See the ProBio 5 Review for more on that supplement.